Embracing the Dark: A 9-Week Continuum Series

 As our cultural bodies accelerate, many people experience distressful symptoms from sustained resistance to this speeding up.
 It becomes more urgent that we actively pause and attune ourselves to any moment of quiet and balance that life offers us.
 Continuum is a profoundly relevant awareness-awakening practice that reminds us how to slow down, quiet our minds, and open our hearts.

 As we slow down to the speed of water, our tissues hydrate themselves, becoming less dense – more spacious and fluid.
 This helps us relocate our bodies and differentiate ourselves from the sensory overload of modern life.
 Continuum retrieves a sense of wholeness and biological optimism from the cultural quicksand fear, sorrow, and pain.
-What a wonderful way to approach the new year!
+What a wonderful way to approach this sacred time of year.

 Sit with your friends; don’t go back to sleep